andy-maier/pytest-easy-server/docs/intro.rst

 Overview
 --------

-The pytest-tars package is a pytest plugin that provides support for defining information about servers in a *server definition file* and using that information via a pytest fixture in pytest test functions, so that the test functions are called for all the servers that are specified.
+The pytest-tars package ("tars" = testing against real servers) is a `pytest`_ plugin that provides support for defining information about servers in a *server definition file* and using that information via a pytest fixture in pytest test functions, so that the test functions are called for some or all of the servers that are specified.

 The server definition file is in YAML format and allows defining servers, grouping them into server groups, and defining a default server or group.